ydnatag/nmigen-cocotb/README.md

 # nMigen-cocotb

-nMigen-cocotb is a simple python module which tries to combine two amazing HDL tools: nMigen and cocotb
+amaranth-cocotb is a simple python module which tries to combine two amazing HDL tools: amaranth (former nMigen) and Cocotb.

 # Installation